LitterBugCam/Litterbug-docker-raspbian/README.md

 ### Prepare the SD card with RPi OS
 On PC/Laptop connected to Internet you will need
-a) Slot to read SD card
+a) Slot to read SD card<br/>
-b) Disk formatter on PC e.g. https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md
+b) Disk formatter on PC e.g. https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md<br/>
-c)  Sha256 checker on PC e.g. https://download.cnet.com/MD5-SHA-Checksum-Utility/3000-2092_4-10911445.html
+c) Sha256 checker on PC e.g. https://download.cnet.com/MD5-SHA-Checksum-Utility/3000-2092_4-10911445.html<br/>
-d) File extracter on PC  e.g http://www.winzip.com/win/en
+d) File extracter on PC  e.g http://www.winzip.com/win/en<br/>
-e) Disk imager on PC e.g. https://sourceforge.net/projects/win32diskimager/
+e) Disk imager on PC e.g. https://sourceforge.net/projects/win32diskimager/<br/>

 Insert SD card into slot in PC/Laptop and format the SD card.
 If the card is new, choose quick format.
 Otherwise choose Overwrite format.

 Download Raspbian Stretch Lite to MicroSD card
-1. Using c above, download Raspian Stretch Lite to the PC from https://www.raspberrypi.org/downloads/
+1. Download Raspian Stretch Lite to the PC from https://www.raspberrypi.org/downloads/
-2. Using d above, check the SHA256 to ensure that the download is not corrupt
+2. Using c above, check the SHA256 to ensure that the download is not corrupt
-3. Using e above, extract the Raspian Lite image file from the .zip, .tar on the PC
+3. Using d above, extract the Raspian Lite image file from the .zip, .tar on the PC
-4. Using f above, write the image to the SD card
+4. Using e above, write the image to the SD card
 5. Exit the imager and eject the SD card.

 ### Install OS on RPi